 Visiting the building

-Nazareth House operates as an Aged Care Facility and is not open to the public however it is possible to obtain a good view of the exterior of the building from the nearby streets.
+Nazareth House is situated at 17 Crowtherton St Bluff Point.
+It operates as an Aged Care Facility and is not open to the public however it is possible to obtain a good view of the exterior of the building from the nearby streets.

 The Cathedral Chronicle recorded the opening as follows: